Springfield College

-Springfield College is a private college in Springfield, Massachusetts.
-It confers undergraduate and graduate degrees.

-It is known as the birthplace of basketball because the sport was invented there in 1891 by Canadian-American instructor James Naismith.
-The college's philosophy of "humanics... calls for the education of the whole person—in spirit, mind, and body—for leadership in service to others."
+Springfield College is a private university in Springfield, Massachusetts, United States.
+The institution's mission, called the Humanics philosophy, calls for educating students in spirit, mind, and body for leadership in service to others.
+It is also notable for its historical significance as the birthplace of basketball, which was invented on campus in 1891 by Canadian-American instructor and graduate student James Naismith.

 History

 Founded in 1885, as the Young Men's Christian Association department of the School for Christian Workers in Springfield, the school originally specialized in preparing young men to become General Secretaries of YMCA organizations in a two-year program.
-In 1887, it added a Physical (i.e., physical education) department.
+In 1887, it added a Physical Education department.
 In 1890, it separated from the School for Christian Workers and became the YMCA Training School and in 1891, the International Young Men's Christian Association Training School.

 In 1905, the school became a degree-granting institution.
 In 1912, it took the name International YMCA College and in 1954, Springfield College.

 Archives

-Since 1999, the college archives have included archival material from the Society of Health and Physical Educators, various of its affiliates, and the papers of their leaders.
+Since 1999, the institutional archives have included archival material from the Society of Health and Physical Educators and some of its affiliates, including the papers of their leaders.